nounch/sinatra-rroute/README.md

         | ttrace        | TRACE       |
         | cconnect      | CONNECT     |

-The value and validity of some of those HTTP methods is debatable, but it is nice to have them, nonetheless, in case you might need them one day.
+*The validity of some of those HTTP methods may be debatable, but it is nice to have them, nonetheless, in case you might need them one day.*

 If you do not want to map routes to methods, but still give them names and masks, you can use the `mmap` function in combination with Sinatra's built-in `get`/`post`/`delete`/... functions:

         # Signature: mmap(regex, mask, name)
-        get mmap('/u*s*e*r*/:name/?', '/user/:name/', :user_info) do
+        get mmap('/user/:name/?', '/user/:name/', :user_info) do
           # ...
         end

 ### Namespacing

-Sinatra-rroute comes with a `nnamespaces` which takes the name of namespace and a block.
-Each route specified using of the sinatra-rroute mapping functions (`gget`/`ppost`/`ddelete`/, also `mmap`) inside the block will be prefixed by the specified prefix.
-Sinatra's built-in `get`/`post`/`delete`/... functions used within a namespace block are *not* affected by the namespacing.
-Namespaces can be nested.
-Prefixes do have to specify leading and/or trailing slashes explicitely!
+Sinatra-rroute comes with a `nnamespace` method which takes the name of a namespace and a block.
+Each route specified using one of the sinatra-rroute mapping functions (`gget`/`ppost`/`ddelete`/, also `mmap`) inside the block will be prefixed by the specified namespace prefix.
+Sinatra's built-in `get`/`post`/`delete`/... functions can be used within a namespace block, but are *not* affected by the namespacing.
+Namespaces can be nested. *Prefixes do have to specify leading and/or trailing slashes explicitely!*

 Here is an example: